nodejs/node/doc/api/stream.markdown

 data, and [`stream.push(null)`][] will signal the end of stream data (`EOF`).

-No streams in Node core are object mode streams.
+No streams in io.js core are object mode streams.
 This pattern is only used by userland streaming libraries.

 You should set `objectMode` in your stream child class constructor on